-Metric 2: Local Reading Assessment: Grades 6-8 - this was a complete shift in thinking for middle school teachers.
-We did a soft pilot this first year out and will continue to adapt as we work to find the right tool for MS students.
+Metric 2: Local Reading Assessment: Grades 6-8 - this was a complete shift in thinking for middle school teachers in 21-22.
+We did a soft pilot in 21-22.
+This year our interventionist use this assessment on students who were referred to him because they were working below grade level.

-Metic 3: Zones of Biliteracy The team spent the year studying Zones of Biliteracy and found it challenging to find a tool that would work effectively within our 50:50 dual immersion program.
+Metic 3: Zones of Biliteracy The team spent the 21-22 year studying Zones of Biliteracy and found it challenging to find a tool that would work effectively within our 50:50 dual immersion program.
 The team shifted their focus to rewriting the report card and using the assessment tools we already have in place to better communicate language acquisition to families.
-This group will continue to look at appropriate language proficiency assessment tools to pilot over the next year.
+This year we were able to add the NWEA Spanish assessment as another tool to addressing our students acquisition of Spanish as a second language.
+This team will continue to explore this topic.

-Metric 5: Local Writing Assessment This was a metric we really didn't have time to develop at all this year.
-We will continue to work on this over the next two years.
+Metric 5: Local Writing Assessment This was a metric we still didn't have time to develop this year.
+We will continue to work on this over the next two years while we continue using the writing rubrics we already have in place.

 Metic 6: MAC/MARS performance assessments.
-After giving these assessments several times this school year, we realize this is not the right assessment tool for us.
+After giving these assessments several times in the 21-22 school year, we realize this is not the right assessment tool for us.
 These assessments were extremly time consuming and didn't provide data that is easily communicated OR useful to inform instruction.
-We will be looking at other tools for the 22-23 school year.

-Metric 7: This metric was reduntant with the metric 6 and will not be pursued

-Metric 9: Local Science Assessments - while teachers gave individual assessments to evaluate proficiency, schoolwide assessments were not explored this year due to several factors related to staffing and other priorities rising to the top.
+We began using the NWEA assessment this year and will add it as a metric in our future LCAP cycle.
+Metric 7: This metric was reduntant with the metric 6 and will not be pursued Metric 9: Local Science Assessments - while teachers gave individual assessments to evaluate proficiency, schoolwide assessments were not explored this year due to several factors related to staffing and other priorities rising to the top.
+Action 1 - More staffing to provide intervention in both English and Spanish in grades K-8 Action 11 - Instructional materials for history-social science, math, visual and performing arts, science, ELA and PE Action 12 - Curriculum, materials, and supplies to support TK implementation

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.